DMGDy/statuses-rs/README.md

 `cargo build --release`

 ## How to use
-left to user as exercise
+left to user as exercise, might have to change some stuff